openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

    * Verify or update their maintainers' contact information (GitHub handle and email).
    * Raise concerns with the CPC
    * Provide other relevant information
-* Responses from the Project Health Survey will be delivered to the Foundation and CPC for consideration, including discussions of Archiving and End of Life activities, and proactive support for projects in need.
+* Responses from the Project Health Survey will be delivered to the Foundation and CPC for consideration, including discussions of Archiving and Complete activities, and proactive support for projects in need.